hunar21/EDA2/README.md

    2. Add or edit a variable named csv_dir and set its value to the path of your custom CSV directory.

 Note: Ensure the CSV files exist in the specified shared location at the storage node before editing the variable in Airflow UI.
+By default, the path is set to /data/local/venv/extracted/stock-market-dataset/stocks.
+In order to test the dynamic variable, set the csv_dir variable in the Airflow UI to
+/data/local/venv/extracted/stock-market-dataset/etfs.

 5. Re-trigger stock_prediction_dag.py to use the new directory.